caleblloyd/dotnet-core-boilerplate/docs/part2-cd-docker-swarm.md

-# Part 2: Continuous Deployment to Docker Swarm
+# Part 2: Continuous Delivery to Docker Swarm

 First, setup a 2-node Docker swarm.
 These instructions assume that systemd is used to manage services.